drufball/yosai/_drafts/seige.md

 To the rest of the world, Sakuya had Katsumi pinned, ready to deliver a fatal blow.
 Susano grabbed Mamoru by the forearm.
 They nodded to each other.
 The Stormbringer turned, hefting Mamoru.
 Then Mamoru and Sakuya disappeared.

 In their place, a horizontal column of burning air extended from Susano.
-It passed through the point Sakuya had been standing and burned a line through the woods as far as the eye could see.
+It passed through the point Sakuya had been standing, burning a line through the woods as far as the eye could see.
 A ten foot wide swath of the attacking army had been incinerated instantly.

 A heartbeat later, a shockwave flattened the surrounding crops.
 The gods leaned into the surge of pressure as it passed them by.
 Chiyoko barely managed to keep her feet by clutching onto Tsukuyomi.
 Everyone else was knocked prone.